fabern/LWFBrook90.jl/docs/src/user-guide.md

 - plot and/or postprocess simulation results

 LWFBrook90.jl can output additional quantities in daily resolution derived during simulation.
 Monthly or yearly quantities can be derived in the post processing.
-For performance reasons, e.g. for Bayesian parameter estimation, computation of these additional quantities can also be deactivated during simulation, and they could be calculated in a post-processing step from the state vector (currently not implemented).
+For performance reasons, e.g. for Bayesian parameter estimation, computation of these additional quantities can also be deactivated during simulation, and they could be calculated in a post-processing step from the state vector.